Charleston VA opens vaccine eligibility to all of its patients

 Starting March 15, veterans of any age enrolled in health care at the Ralph H. Johnson VA Medical Center in Charleston can sign up for a vaccine appointment.

-The Veterans Affairs medical center is administering vaccines at its North Charleston outpatient clinic on Rivers Avenue.
+The Veterans Affairs medical center is administering vaccines at its North Charleston outpatient clinic at 6450 Rivers Ave.
 Veterans can call 843-789-6900 to schedule a slot.

 Meanwhile, veterans under 50 who belong to the Dorn VA Medical Center in Columbia will still need to wait if they want to get a vaccine through the hospital.
 At the Midlands facility, eligibility is still limited to those 50 and older and patients with high-risk medical conditions.